levallon/site/content/english/logement.md

   chambre_img : "images/DSCF1384_DxO.jpg"
   sdb_img : "images/salle_de_bains.jpg"
   restaurant_img : "images/IMG_20200128_155745.jpeg"
-  introduction : "Nous disposons d'une capacité d'accueil totale de 48 personnes répartie en différentes catégories de chambres :<br><br>
+  introduction : "We can accomodate up to 48 persons in different categories of rooms:<br><br>
-  - 9 chambres doubles \"confort\" (50€/nuit)<br>
+  - 9 \"comfort\" double bedrooms  (50€/night)<br>
-  - 4 chambres doubles avec sanitaires communs (35€/nuit)<br>
+  - 4 double bedrooms with common bathrooms (35€/night)<br>
-  - 11 chambres simples \"confort\" (40€/nuit)<br>
+  - 11 \"comfort\" single bedrooms (40€/night)<br>
-  - 9 chambres simples avec sanitaires communs (28€/nuit)"
+  - 9 single bedrooms with common bathrooms (28€/night)"
-  pmr: "<br>En outre, deux de nos chambres, une chambre double et une chambre simple \"confort\", ont été aménagées avec un lit médicalisé, une douche adaptée et une configuration adaptée au passage d'un fauteuil roulant pour accueillir des personnes à mobilité réduite." restaurant : "Les petits \"+\" du Vallon:<br><br>
+  pmr: "<br>Moreover, two of our bedrooms, a double and a single \"comfort\" bedrooms, are equipped with a medical bed, a shower and a configuration adapted for accomodating persons of reduced mobility." restaurant : "Le Vallon extras:<br><br>
-  - un accès WiFi<br>
+  - a WiFi access<br>
-  - une bibliothèque<br>
+  - a library<br>
-  - un salon avec télévision grand écran et piano<br>
+  - a living room with large screen TV and a piano<br>
-  - un ordinateur en libre service<br>
+  - a computer in open access<br>
-  - une terrasse pour pique-niquer et se décontracter<br>
+  - a terrace to picnic or relax<br>
-  - une fontaine à eau en libre service<br>
+  - a freely accessible drinking fountain<br>
-  - un parking gratuit à l'usage des résidents<br>
+  - a free car park for residents<br>
   <br><br>
-  Lorsque les conditions sanitaires le permettent, nous servons également un dîner dans notre salle de restaurant chaque jour à 20h (10€/personne)."
+  When sanitary conditions allow, we serve a diner in the restaurant room, everyday at 8pm (10€/person)."

 restaurant:
   enable : true